canopyinc/canopy-api-php-classes/README.md

 ### Auth.php Class:

-Pass the following three variables as arguments to the get_auth_token_by_hash() method:
+To generate the auth token, simply create a new instance of the "Auth" class, passing the following three variables as arguments to the get_auth_token_by_hash() method:

 ```php
 $username = 'your_username_goes_here';
 $password = 'your_password_goes_here';
 $system_realm = 'your_account_name_goes_here.canopyvoice.com';
 ```

-To generate the auth token, simply create a new instance of the "Auth" class, passing in the arguments from above.

 ```php
 /* Generating a new auth token */